Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

 In the asymptotics, $\lambda_N \gg d$, this factor converges to

 and in the opposite case, $\lambda_N \ll d$, we have $P_{dec} \rightarrow 1$.

 Let us find the contribution to the number of events in a detector from $N$ produced in surrounding material (dirt).
 We denote by $\Delta$ the distance between a detector and dirt (usually the air in a detector pit).
-For simplicity we consider uniform surrounding medium with density $n_b$.
-The $N-$flux produced by $\nu_\mu$ in the dirt of length $b$, that enters later in a detector equals
+For simplicity we consider uniform surrounding medium with density $n_b$ and length $b$.
+Similarly to (\ref{eq:dfact2in}) the number of observable events, equals